polca/premise/README.md

     pip install "premise[bw25]"

-A development version with the latest advancements (but with the risks of unseen bugs), is available from Anaconda Cloud:
+A development version with the latest advancements (but with the risks of unseen bugs), is available from Anaconda Cloud.
+Similarly, you should specify that you want to use Brightway 2.5:

-    conda install -c conda-forge premise

-Similarly, you can specify that you want to use Brightway 2.5:

     conda install -c conda-forge premise-bw25

 Or rather use Brightway2:

     conda install -c conda-forge premise-bw2

 How to use it?
 --------------